Environmental issues with salmon: Habitat

-Climate Change Impact
+Impact of climate change

 Climate change is affecting different types of salmon in ways from short term affects such as a decrease in population to long term affects such as evolution change.
 The change in temperature has left salmon most vulnerable during their egg stage, and the becoming adult stage of its life cycle (9) Climate change has caused salmon to spend less time in their natural freshwater habitat (10) (1).
 This type of stressor can affect the age class of salmon because it causes them to migrate at an early stage, which would cause them to delay maturation making them spend an additional year feeding in the ocean.
 Also, it can affect the availability for food which creates a chain reaction to their freshwater growth (1)(8).

 The immediate affects consist of thermal requirements which is the critical thermal maximum for survival, and population crashes.
 When the water temperature increases the thermal requirements for the three species (Atlantic Salmon, Brown Trout, and Arctic Charr) are a necessity because if any other problems occur it can be predicted/anticipated by those of the biodiversity in the freshwater ecosystems (2).
 This can cause a population crash since the increased temperature will affect the eggs and may also bring in more diseases and illnesses towards the species (6).
 Although, the species may be able to adapt to the rising temperatures (7).
 These species of fish help support and provide for important fisheries in Western Europe, so, according to a scholarly journal their research finding say that salmon populations changes from environmental issues has a massive affect many other populations in distant habitats (2)(3).
 The long term affects from climate change produce more selection pressures in different parts of salmon's life such as Juvenile growth, development rates, thermal tolerance, and disease resistance.
 Which shows that because of increased anthropogenic activity, or human-caused, formed these additional stressors on Salmons stages of life (4)(5).